Health Services & Wellness

 When to Keep Your Child Home

-DIARRHEA/VOMITING: Diarrhea and vomiting usually occur with an infection or a contagious disease.
-Sometimes it is not from disease.
-If your child has diarrhea or vomiting with other illness symptoms, keep your child home.
-Your child should stay home for 24 hours after the last episode diarrhea or vomiting.
+Diarrhea and vomiting are often associated with infections or contagious illnesses, although they may occur for other reasons.
+If your child has diarrhea or vomiting along with other illness symptoms, please keep your child home.
+Your child should remain home for 24 hours after the last episode of diarrhea or vomiting.

-Respiratory Illness: A child that displays fever, persistent coughing, congestion, chills, or muscle aches in any combination should be checked by a doctor and kept home.
-When a child is fever free for 24 hours without the use of a fever reducing medication and respiratory symptoms are mild and improving. (influenza, COVID-19, RSV)
+A child displaying any combination of fever, persistent cough, congestion, chills, or muscle aches should be evaluated by a healthcare provider and remain home from school.
+Students may return to school once they have been fever-free for 24 hours without fever-reducing medication and respiratory symptoms are mild and improving.
+(Examples include influenza, COVID-19, and RSV.)

-RASHES: A child with an unidentified rash that is spreading and/or getting worse over time should be kept home and checked by a doctor.
+A child with an unidentified rash that is spreading and/or worsening over time should remain home and be evaluated by a healthcare provider.

-CONJUNCTIVITIS (PINK EYE): Tearing, redness, and puffy eyelids and/or eye discharge should be checked by a doctor before coming to school.
-Student must remain at home for 24 hours after the medication has started.
-The child must have at least 2 doses before returning to school.
+Symptoms such as tearing, redness, puffy eyelids, and/or eye discharge should be evaluated by a healthcare provider before returning to school.
+Students must remain home for 24 hours after starting medication and must have received at least two doses before returning to school.

-HEAD LICE: If your child has live head lice, keep your child home to treat him/her and then he/she can return to school after that.
-Nits (eggs) should be observed and continue treating and combing.
+If your child has live head lice, please keep your child home for treatment.
+Your child may return to school after treatment has been completed.
+Nits (eggs) should continue to be monitored, and combing/treatment should continue as needed.

 Prescription Medications

 All prescription medications (routine meds or antibiotics) to be given at school must come in a prescription bottle with a label from the pharmacy indicating the name of the child, prescription name, dose, and time to be administered.
-Parents must send a note giving permission to be administered at school.
+Parents must fill out a medication administration form giving the nurse and health associates permission to administer prescription medication to your student in the school setting.

 Medication that is prescribed for 10 days or less: